KCR eyes electoral pie beyond Telangana, to launch national party | Politics

 KCR eyes electoral pie beyond Telangana, to launch national party

-During such discussions, topics like BJPs alleged anti-people policies and bringing about a qualitative change in the country came up.Recently the presidents of TRS district units called upon Rao, also known as KCR, nudging him to take a plunge into national politics to put an end to BJPs anti-people rule at the Centre.Kumaraswamy and Rao discussed the development of Telangana, the role of regional parties in national politics, the key role that KCR should play in national politics in the present situation and other national political issues, the release said.
+During such discussions, topics like BJPs alleged anti-people policies and bringing about a qualitative change in the country came up.Recently the presidents of TRS district units called on Rao, also known as KCR, and nudged him to take the national politics plunge to put an end to BJPs anti-people rule at the Centre.Kumaraswamy and Rao discussed the development of Telangana and the role of regional parties in national politics.

 - Country: